ScottWe/solidity-1/tutorials/5_client_data.md

 Before applying local reasoning, SmartACE requires three parameters: the number of representative addresses, the number of interference addresses, and a candidate invariant.
-SmartACE will discover the minimum number of representative and interference addresses automatically, using the techniques outlined in the [previous tutorial](4_arbitrary_clients.md).
+SmartACE automatically discovers the minimum number of representative and interference addresses, using the techniques outlined in the [previous tutorial](4_arbitrary_clients.md).
 Conversely, the candidate invariant must be provided manually.
-SmartACE will verify that the candidate is both compositional and adequate.
-In the future, SmartACE will also automate searching for the invariant.
+SmartACE then ensures that the candidate is both compositional and adequate.
+In the future, SmartACE will also automate invariant selection.

-As an example, we will now walk through verifying a candidate invariant.
+As an example, we now walk through verifying a candidate invariant.
 We start with the weakest candidate, namely `True`.
 As `True` implies `True`, this candidate is compositional by definition.
 Instead, we can focus entirely on adequacy.
-We will do this in two steps.
-The next section takes a detour and will briefly outline how maps are modelled in SmartACE.
-The following section walks through adequacy checks in SmartACE.
-With this in mind, let's start by generating the model:
+We do this across two sections.
+The first section takes a detour and briefly outline how maps are modelled in SmartACE.
+The second section walks through adequacy checks in SmartACE.
+With these goals in mind, let's start by generating the model:

   * `solc fund.sol --bundle=Manager --c-model --output-dir=fund`